-- Nonspendable, which consists of endowments in the permanent funds, and prepaid items and tax deeded property in the general fund. - Restricted, which represents the expendable income from permanent funds; and the library fund and drug forfeiture fund, whose uses are limited by law. - Committed, which consists of balances for which the intended use has been established by Town Meeting, or by the Board of Selectmen, and would require an equally formal action to remove those commitments. - Unassigned, which represents the remaining fund balance in the General Fund in excess of the nonspendable, restricted and committed balances.
+- Nonspendable, which consists of endowments in the permanent funds, and prepaid items and tax deeded property in the general fund. - Restricted, which represents the expendable income from permanent funds; and the library fund and drug forfeiture fund, whose uses are limited by law. - Committed, which consists of balances for which the intended use has been established by Town Meeting, or by the Board of Selectmen, and would require an equally formal action to remove those commitments. - Assigned, which consists of balances for which the intended use is established by the Board of Selectmen in the form of encumbrances. - Unassigned, which represents the remaining fund balance in the General Fund in excess of the nonspendable, restricted, committed, and assigned balances.